alexakimenko/alexakimenko.github.io/_posts/__2016-09-18-time-series-forecasting.markdown

 ### First glance on the data

-Input data for forecasting is daily delinquency bucket volumes since 2013 - all in all 14 time series which are correlated with the neighbor with some lag.
+Input data for forecasting is daily delinquency bucket volumes since 2013 - all in all 14 time series which are correlated with the neighbour with some lag.
 Usually this lag is around 30 days, but not always.

 On the table below you can see the example of one of the time series.
 Rows are days, columns are months.
 White squares are weekends/holidays or were excluded as outliers (outliers are covered in the next part).
 You can also see that the time series have dual seasonality (weekly and monthly) and trend.